Grimpoteuthis: Breeding

 The cirrate octopuses are classified as 'continuous spawners': Females carry multiple eggs in various stages of maturation, and only lay one or two eggs at a time, with no seasonality in spawning (however, most of these aspects of reproductive biology have only been confirmed in Opisthoteuthis, not Grimpoteuthis).
 Mating in cirrate octopuses has never been observed, and unlike other octopuses, members of Cirrata lack a hectocotylus for the transfer of sperm packets.
 The Grimpoteuthis male uses its large suckers to pass sperm packets, each within an operculum, directly into the female's mantle cavity.
 The female will then store the sperm and uses it to fertilize her eggs when she is ready to lay them.
-Cirrate octopus eggs are large and have a tough casing surrounding the chorion (not found in other octopuses), eggs emerge within a covering that solidifies upon contact with the cold seawater, (confirmed for Grimpoteuthis) and Grimpoteuthis in particular attach their eggs to deep sea corals (octocorals).
+Cirrate octopus eggs are large and have a tough casing surrounding the chorion (not found in other octopuses), which solidify on contact with the cold seawater.
+Grimpoteuthis in particular attach their eggs to deep sea corals (octocorals).

 Unlike other octopuses, the female cirrate octopus does not guard or incubate the eggs.
 Grimpoteuthis hatchlings emerge as "fully competent" juveniles with all of the sensory and motor features to survive on their own.

 Sexual dimorphism between males and females is less noticeable and consistent in Grimpoteuthis compared to other cirrate octopuses (such as Opisthoteuthis).
 In some species (e.g., G. bathynectes and G.. discoveryi), the males have enlarged suckers relative to the females, but no such enlargement is found in other Grimpoteuthis species.